Single storey industrial buildings

 The actions and attitudes of the people involved are most important and these will be determined by the company culture as much as by instruction.
 Partnership based procurement has been extolled by some and in time, it may be the situation to which industry should aspire.
 However, well run Design & Build is currently best practice and a good foundation on which to move forward.

-- ^ TR 34 Concrete Industrial Ground Floors - A guide to their design and construction, Concrete Society, 2003
+- TR 34 (4th Edition) Concrete industrial ground floors - A guide to design and construction, Concrete Society, 2016

 - Steel Buildings, BCSA No. 35/03, Chapter 3, Single Storey Buildings